HikmalAkbar/language-cheat-sheets/css.md

 ### 3. Units

 > [!NOTE]
-> Don't use *font-size: px;* as it is going to take away user's option from changing their browser font size
+> Don't use *font-size: px;* as it is going to take away user's option from changing their browser font size.
 > Value keywords not included below: normal, number, initial, inherit

 In CSS, there are various units of measurement used to define sizes and distances.
 These units can be broadly categorized into two types: absolute units and relative units.
 Here's an overview of each: